arit7007/ClimateAndAgri/README.md

    scikit-learn

 ## Authors
 Arit Prince — Student, American High School
 Arya Prince — Data Science Major, UC Berkeley

+## Contact
+Feel free to open an issue or contact us directly if you're interested in collaboration or want to expand this work to other crops or regions.

 > Disclaimer: Portions of the code have been optimized and generated using vibe code